 |Ideal Boilers||Logic+ 35||7 years||£2,200|

-*Installation prices are estimates.
-Worcester boiler prices represent estimates for local installers, but tend to be much cheaper from BOXT, given they’re part owned by Bosch.
+Installation prices are estimates.
+Worcester boiler prices represent estimates for local installers, but tend to be much cheaper from HEATABLE given they’re one of UK’s largest installer.

 See our boiler installation guide if you are having your boiler replaced.

 What is the best combi boiler?

 At my time working at a local plumbing merchant, we were knocking out so many Worcester boilers, we’d get a full lorry load delivered every month, and “top-ups” daily; that was just one branch.